MicrosoftDocs/windows-itpro-docs/windows/keep-secure/investigate-alerts-windows-advanced-threat-protection.md

 - File in organization
 - Observed in organization

-The file details section shows attributes of the file such as its MD5 and its prevalence worldwide.
+The file details section shows attributes of the file such as its MD5 hash or number and its prevalence worldwide.

 The **Deep analysis** section provides the option of submitting a file for deep analysis to gain detailed visibility on observed suspicious behaviors, and associated artifacts.
 For more information on submitting files for deep analysis, see the **Deep analysis** topic.